GrumpyOldTroll/ietf-driad/draft-ietf-mboned-driad-amt-discovery.md

 This section defines a preference ordering for relay addresses during the relay discovery process.
-Gateways are encouraged to implement a Happy Eyeballs algorithm, but even gateways that do not implement a Happy Eyeballs algorithm SHOULD use this ordering, except as noted.
+Gateways are encouraged to implement a Happy Eyeballs algorithm to try candidate relays concurrently, but even gateways that do not implement a Happy Eyeballs algorithm SHOULD use this ordering, except as noted.

 When establishing an AMT tunnel to forward multicast data, it's very important for the discovery process to prioritize the network topology considerations ahead of address selection considerations, in order to gain the packet replication benefits from using multicast instead of unicast tunneling in the multicast-capable portions of the network path.

 The intent of the advice and requirements in this section is to describe how a gateway should make use of the concurrency provided by a Happy Eyeballs algorithm to reduce the join latency, while still prioritizing network efficiency considerations over Address Selection considerations.

 Section 4 of {{RFC8305}} requires a Happy Eyeballs algorithm to sort the addresses with the Destination Address Selection defined in Section